Are you looking for a job and want to prepare for your next interview? You should be familiar with STAR interview questions.

 Organizations use behavioral-based interviews to assess candidate skills, aligning with the widespread use and effectiveness of the STAR method.

-STAR interview questions assist candidates in delivering meaningful and comprehensive answers to questions related to behavior.
+STAR interview questions assist candidates in delivering meaningful and comprehensive answers to inquiries related to behavior.
 At the same time, it gives employers an insight into a candidate's experience and capabilities.

 What does the acronym STAR stand for when answering interview questions?